Skip to content

 3. How We Use Your Data

-Service Provision and Contract Analysis: Your primary data is used to provide our core service -- AI-powered contract analysis.
+Service Provision and Contract Analysis: Your data is used to provide our core service — AI-powered contract analysis.
 When you upload a document, our system processes the content to identify key clauses, potential risks, obligations, deadlines, and other relevant contractual elements.
 The analysis results are generated through artificial intelligence models and are presented to you through our platform interface.

 Legal Compliance and Security: We process personal data as necessary to comply with applicable legal obligations, respond to lawful requests from public authorities, enforce our Terms of Service, and protect the rights, property, and safety of ContractsGuard, our users, and the public.
 This includes fraud prevention, security monitoring, and audit purposes.